 - have arrangements in place to share an approach to compliance with at least one other business, provided that the businesses are collectively regulated by more than one local authority for relevant function.

-Relevant function could be for example, fair trading, food safety, health & safety or age restricted sales etc. Find more information on Primary Authority and Home Authority.
+Relevant function could be for example, fair trading, food safety, health & safety or age restricted sales etc. Find more information on Primary Authority.

 The scheme doesn't allow Primary Authorities to make a profit from these partnerships so the Better Regulation Delivery Office (BRDO) audits all partnerships.
-Manchester's current hourly rate is £45, and this rate is reviewed on an annual basis.
+Manchester's current hourly rate is £69.
+This rate is reviewed on an annual basis.

-If you would like further information on developing a partnership with us please contact one of the following:
+If you would like further information on developing a partnership with us please email us: